Gabriel Hogan

-Gabriel Hogan (born 17 May 1973) is a Canadian-born American actor.
+Gabriel Hogan (born May 17, 1973) is a Canadian actor.
 He is best known for his continuing role on the hit cable television firefighter comedy series Tacoma FD, CBC/Up TV/Netflix’s Heartland and the drama Condor.

 Background

 Hogan was born in Toronto, Ontario and raised in the Yorkville neighbourhood.
-He is the second of four children.
-His parents, Michael and Susan Hogan, along with his sister, are also actors.
+He is the middle sibling of three children.
+His parents, Michael and Susan Hogan, along with his older sister Jennie Rebecca Hogan (b.1971) and younger brother Charlie Hogan (b.1983), are also actors.

-He is married to actress Inga Cadranel; they have one son, Ryder.
+He is married to actress Inga Cadranel; they have one son, Ryder, and a daughter, Summer Rose.

 Career

-Hogan is best known for his continuing roles on hit series Heartland, Tacoma FD and Condor.
-He also appeared in Head in the clouds, and as Rolie Cray in the pilot episode of FlashPoint.